fiinix/fiinix.github.io/_posts/2012/11/2012-11-20-not-a-shower-nor-a-grower.md

 date: 2012-11-20T21:57:00+00:00
 author: Carlos
 layout: post
-tags: [Movember, "Facial Hair", Cancer]
+tags: [Charities, Movember]
-category: personal
+category: Health
 excerpt: "In which I grow a moustache to raise awareness for men's health issues, such as prostate cancer, testicular cancer and men's suicide."
 ---
 As you might remember I was going to raise awareness for cancer by growing a pitiful moustache.
 Here's some photographic evidence of my — so far — less than impressive attempt at growing a 'stache.
 Let this be a lesson to everyone.
 I challenge you to **not** look like an idiot, in a moustache.